natmasslove/aws_howto/mwaa_connections_and_vars/README.md

     --no-fail-on-empty-changeset \
     --parameter-overrides ProjectName=$project_name
 ```
-*Note: we use project_name value as a part of the name of each resource in this demo.*
+*Note: we use `project_name` value as a part of the name of each resource in this demo.*

 ### 2. Create S3 bucket for Airflow Cluster and upload sample DAGs and requirements.txt files there

-2.1 S3 creation via CloudFormation Stack:
+2.1 S3 creation using a CloudFormation Stack:
 ```bash
   export project_name="mwaa-secrets-demo"
   export stack_name="cfrm-${project_name}-015-s3"